lbaracat/aoc2020/readme.md

  - Puzzle 1, first time using bufio.Scanner()
  - Puzzle 2, seems my parsing method was NOT the best way to solve.
 But worked.
  - I cheated Puzzle 3, part 2.
 Hard coded each slope and did the mult manually, thanks to Starship launch (scrub).
  - Puzzle 4, very time consuming code.
 Lots of details / validations.
-Pays off my passport struct strategy.
+My passport struct strategy pays off.